VarshaR15/LOKI-logs-Monitoring/README.md

 Before proceeding with the installation, ensure that Docker and Docker Compose are installed on your system.</li>

 <li> Setting Up the Nodejs Microservice:
-NGNIX-MICROSERVICE is a simple microservices architecture using Nginx as a reverse proxy.
+<p>NGNIX-MICROSERVICE is a simple microservices architecture using Nginx as a reverse proxy.
 Within this architecture,created three separate Node.js services: OMS (Order Management System), eCommerce, and Auth (Authentication).
-Each of these services will be containerized and run using Docker.
+Each of these services will be containerized and run using Docker.</p>
-Go to the project directory

-<pre><code>
-  cd Ngnix-Microservices-example
-</code></pre>

-<p> Start the server </p>
+<p> NGNIX balances the rquests between all three servers and runs the microservice efficiently </p>

-<pre><code>
-  docker compose up
-</code></pre>
 </li>
 <li> Build docker-compose file: